CSX Q3 2021 Earnings Call Transcript

 Analyst at Bank of America

 Great.
 Good afternoon.
 Congrats on some really solid results in a tough environment.
-It's great to see.
-Maybe just a follow-up either Jim or Sean just talking about your thoughts on pricing and I know you were kind of running through some of the category there.
-Maybe how much you can still address and some of the opportunities to catch this rising market and obviously call up 20%.
-It seems like you're touching some of that maybe even faster than thought or there is different kind of movement.
+Great to see.
+Maybe just a follow-up, either Jim or Sean, just talking about your thoughts on pricing.
+I know you were kind of running through some of the categories there.
+Maybe how much you can still address and some of the opportunities to catch this rising market.
+Obviously, coal up 20%.
+It seems like you're touching some of that maybe even faster than thought, or there's different kind of moves.
 Maybe just delve into the pricing outlook.
 Thanks.

 Kevin Boone

-Cost inflation is higher than what we saw last year, it will be a higher cost inflation environment than what we've probably seen in the last number of years, and we got to have conversations with our customers around that.
+You add on top of that the persistent driver shortages that we're likely to see well into next year and probably the years ahead.
+The value proposition is there.
+On top of that, the environmental discussions that we're having increasingly with customers is really resonating with those.
+It's no surprise cost inflation is higher than what we saw last year.
+It'll be a higher cost inflation environment than what we've probably seen in the last number of years, and we've got to have conversations with our customers around that.

 Ken Hoexter